FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 ## Overview

 Fire safety science (FSS) and fire safety engineering (FSE) is not limited to describe fires and their impact on building structures, yet other topics, like evacuation or risk analysis, are not part of this lecture.
-The understanding and description of fires allows for technical and organisational (active and preventive) measures to limit or even prevent damage.
+The understanding and description of fires allow for technical and organisational (active and preventive) measures to limit or even prevent damage.
 In general, these descriptions lead to the development of mathematical models, which are validated using physical and chemical experiments.
 From the practical point of view, these models are applied to design and evaluate safety concepts.

 The development of analytical and numerical models aims to describe processes and / or the impacts related to fires.
-This is true for compartment as well as wildland fires and covers may aspects, like the height of the hot gas layer, the speed and direction at which flames propagate, the toxicity of smoke or the activation and effectivenes of technical measures.
+This is true for compartment as well as wildland fires and covers many aspects, like the height of the hot gas layer, the speed and direction at which flames propagate, the toxicity of smoke or the activation and effectivenes of technical measures.

 Models range from empirical data models to models based on first principles.
 Yet, mostly experiments are needed to adjust unknown model parameters and to validate the predictive capabilities of a model.

-A brief and by far not complete or accurate overview of the historical time scales of scientific development, which modern day approaches are based on, is give in the following table.
+A brief and by far not complete or accurate overview of the historical time scales of scientific development, which modern day approaches are based on, is given in the following table.

 ```{list-table} Brief historic overview of scientific development